gutierrezmannix/gutierrezmannix.github.io/Intro.md

 I am currently working towards my doctoral dissertation in which I will make use of an Application Programming Interface (API) with Twiter to study and research political behavior by Hispanic politicians in The United States.

-Also, I am currently offering GOVT-2305 American National Government at the University of Texas at Dallas.

 ### Publications

 Publication on Drug Violence in Mexico